 The Areas of Worklife Survey (AWS) was created to assess employees' perceptions of worksetting qualities that play a role in whether they experience work engagement or burnout.
 It is a companion piece to the Maslach Burnout Inventory (MBI).
 The AWS is a short questionnaire with demonstrated reliability and validity across a variety of occupational settings.
 It produces a profile of scores that permit users to identify key areas of strength or weakness in their organizational settings.
 It applies to small workgroups or summary profiles across large organizations.

-The combined AWS and MBI has three forms:
+The combined AWS and MBI has five forms:

 AWS + MBI-HSS: